-- Shred papaya and add soak into ½ cup of salt.
-Let it sit for about an hour and using a cheese cloth squeeze out excess oil.
+- Shred papaya and sprinkle in 1/2 cup of salt.
+Let it sit for about an hour and rinse.
+Using a cheese cloth squeeze out excess fluid.
+Set aside.

-- JUST Add the vinegar,sugar,carrot,onion,pepper,ginger and boil until the sugar dissolve.
-Remove ½ cup of mixture.
+- Place the vinegar, sugar, carrot, onion, pepper, ginger in a large saucepan and boil until the sugar is dissolve.
+Remove 1/2 cup of mixture.

 - Add shredded papaya into the vinegar mixture.
-Cook the papaya for about 3 minutes while gently mixing so that sauce coat the papaya.
-Put the Atchara in a container and pour in left over vinegar.
+Add the raisins and cook the papaya for about 5 more minutes while gently mixing so that sauce coat the papaya.
+Put the Atchara in a container and pour in left over vinegar mixture.